rust-lang/prev.rust-lang.org/documentation.md

 specification, the reference tries to describe its working in detail.
 It tends to be out of date.

+[**Syntax Index**][syn].
+This appendix from The Book contains examples of all syntax in Rust cross-referenced with the section of The Book that describes it.

 [**The Cargo Guide**][cargo].
 The documentation for Cargo, Rust's package manager.